A Chinese medicine approach

 Low breast milk, depression, balance emotions, hemorrhoids, perineal discomfort and fear surrounding bowel movements, uterine prolapse, urinary incontinence, fatigue, mastitis, vaginal tearing during birth, diastasis recti (abdominal separation), low libido past eight weeks.
 If cesearian section: incision pain, numbness, scaring.

 After giving birth, a woman has lost a lot of blood.
 In traditional Chinese medicine theory, blood and Qi, or vital life energy, are linked; the loss of blood leads to the loss of Qi.
 The mother is therefore weak and very vulnerable to catching a cold.
 At this time it is easy for cold to penetrate deep into the meridians or channels.
 This condition could later lead to symptoms such as pain in the muscles or joints, or a type of nerve pain.
-Where the pain develops is where the cold remained in the body.
+Where the pain develops is where the cold remained in the Healthy Body.
 Even during summer, a new mother would be advised to take care not to expose herself to very cold conditions.

 It is important to have support people to help women post-childbirth.
 A support team that can help during this time, offering help, meals, cleaning, assistance, advice, guidance.
 Partner, family, friends, midwife, doula, lactation consultant, pelvic floor physiotherapist, other therapies, mental health counsellor, online or in-person groups.

 Acupuncture Treatment Plan for Pregnancy

 - Once a week during the 1st trimester